 Jorge Eduardo Benavides

 Jorge Eduardo Benavides (Arequipa, 1964) studied law and political science at the Universidad Garcilaso de la Vega, in Lima, where he worked giving writing workshops and, later, as a radio journalist.
 From 1991 to 2002, he lived in Tenerife; there, he was a regular contributor to the cultural supplement Diario de Avisos and the editorial director of Siglo XXI.
 In Tenerife he also founded and directed the literary workshop Entrelíneas, after having taught creative writing at the Casa de la Cultura de Santa Cruz and the Universidad de la Laguna, among other institutions.
-He has published two books of short stories, Cuentario y otros relatos (Okura ed., Lima, 1989) and La noche de Morgana (Alfaguara, 2005), as well as the novels Los años inútiles (Alfaguara, Madrid, 2002), El año que rompí contigo (Alfaguara 2003), Un millón de soles (Alfaguara, 2008), and La paz de los vencidos (Alfaguara, Perú 2009).
-This last novel was awarded the Premio Julio Ramón Ribeyro for short fiction.
-As a professor of creative writing, he has taught at universities and cultural centers in Tenerife, Madrid, Granada, A Coruña, Lima, Boston, Miami, Geneva, and Vienna, and he currently directs the Center for the Formation of Novelists in Madrid.
+He has published two books of short stories, Cuentario y otros relatos (Okura, 1989) and La noche de Morgana (Alfaguara, 2005), as well as the novels Los años inútiles (Alfaguara, Madrid, 2002), El año que rompí contigo (Alfaguara 2003), Un millón de soles (Alfaguara, 2008), La paz de los vencidos (Alfaguara, 2009), Un asunto sentimental (Alfaguara, 2012), and El enigma del convento (Alfaguara, 2014).
+This last novel was awarded the prestigious Torrente Ballester prize in 2014.
+As a professor of creative writing, he has taught at universities and cultural centers in Tenerife, Madrid, Granada, A Coruña, Lima, Boston, Miami, Geneva, Vienna and Green Bay, and he currently directs the Center for the Formation of Novelists in Madrid.
 He has also contributed to a range of publications such as El País, Letras Libres, Eñe, and the magazine Mercurio.